HCLarsen/dataframe/README.md

 ### To Do

-1. Add filtering by column.
+1. Delegate select and select! for rows.
-2. Add filtering of rows.
+2. Delete sort and sort! for rows.
 3. Add detection of "mergeable" rows.

 ## Contributing